snowflakedb/snowflake-cli/CONTRIBUTING.md

 # Contributing to SnowCLI

+There are two ways to contribute code to the repository: directly or by use of forks.
+For best practices for the second approach, refer to the section on forks below.
+Right now, there is limited access to contributing to the repository directly, and hence using forks is the recommended approach.

 ## Setup a development environment
 If you are interested in contributing, you will need to instantiate the pre-commit logic to help with formatting and linting of commits.